 If a blood clot in the arm or leg is small enough, you may not have any symptoms.
 With a large clot, your entire leg might swell.
 The pain may feel like a pulled muscle or a “Charlie horse.”

 The most common place for blood clots is the lower leg.
-It’s unusual to have clots in both arms or legs at once.
-So, if you experience symptoms in only one leg or arm, they are especially likely to indicate a blood clot.
+It’s unusual to have clots in both arms or both legs at once.
+So, if you experience symptoms in only one leg or arm, they may indicate a blood clot.

 A clot in your arm or leg may not be dangerous there, but it poses a risk of breaking off and lodging in your lungs.
 This is known as a pulmonary embolism and can be fatal.